Did you know…

 Services Provided in the Following Languages:

 About the neighbourhood

-NIP has been serving the eastern Downtown core of Toronto in the area bounded by Yonge Street, Pape Avenue, Bloor Street East/Danforth Avenue and the lakefront.
+NIP has been serving the eastern Downtown core of Toronto in the area bounded by Yonge Street, Don River, Bloor Street East/Danforth Avenue and the lakefront.

 The population of this widely diverse area is approximately 87,000 individuals.
 The area includes a large segments of public housing Regent Park, Moss Court, Trefan Court, South Carlton, low income housing co-operatives (DACHI, Don West Neighbours), a large rooming house population, many lower income private homes and areas of housing professionals in the Don Valley and South of Carlton areas.

 The population includes an interesting mix of Chinese, Vietnamese, Filipinos, Latin Americans, Greeks, East Indians, West Indians, Africans, Native Canadians, Anglo-Canadians, as well as a number of Francophones from Manitoba, northern Ontario and the Eastern provinces.
 The area is in an almost constant state of flux.

 Since its inception, NIP has been governed by a Board of Directors who are responsible to a Constitution.
 The Board Members are either residents, workers, or representatives of ethno-racial and other interest groups in the community.
 The Board of Directors is responsible for areas such as funding and basic policy which affects the internal organization and the role of NIP within the community.